A con artist left me feeling grateful and betrayed

 We were enjoying a nice father-son walk around the neighbourhood.
 Came across a woman near the end of our street.
 She was hard at work, chipping away ice on her driveway.

-A bit rough around the edges, her face . . .
+A bit rough around the . . .

 After dislocating my finger, I'm forever grateful for my kids' love and concern

 Our gazes locked.
 A kindergarten classmate; her eyes, red, swollen.
 Tears streamed down her face.